Tender Port

 - Focaccia di Recco: Regional specialty — thin, crispy flatbread filled with soft stracchino cheese.
 Served hot, dripping with olive oil.
 Addictively good.
 Nearby Recco invented it, but Portofino restaurants make it well.

 - Aperol Spritz & Prosecco: Harbourside cafes specialize in Italian aperitivi.
-A spritz at sunset watching yachts costs €15-18, but the people-watching is theater-quality.
+A spritz at sunset watching yachts costs €15-18, though the people-watching is theater-quality entertainment.

 - Gelato: Multiple gelaterias offer artisanal flavors.
 Basil gelato (yes, really) is a Ligurian specialty worth trying.
 Expect €4-6 for a cone.